Best Women’s Running Tights of 2025

 Material

-The material a pair of tights is made of will determine how they fit, breathe, and keep you warm.
-Most tights are made of a blend of synthetic materials, including nylon, spandex, and elastane.
+The material of a pair of tights determines how they fit, breathe, and keep you warm.
+Most tights feature a blend of synthetic materials, including nylon, spandex, and elastane.

-The best running tights for women are made from materials that are quick-drying and moisture-wicking to help keep you warm (or cool) and dry so you can avoid hot spots and hypothermia.
-While you want a thin fabric to wick the sweat from your skin, you also want something durable enough to handle skidding across a rock during a fall or getting snagged on a branch hanging into a trail.
+The best running tights for women include quick-drying and moisture-wicking materials, helping to keep you warm (or cool) and dry and avoiding hot spots and hypothermia.
+While you want a thin fabric to wick sweat from your skin, you also want something durable enough to handle skidding across a rock during a fall or getting snagged on a branch hanging into a trail.
 We found the REI Co-op Swiftland 7/8 Running Tights to have impressive durability across various mountainous and desert conditions, including overgrown trails.

 Best Running Tights for Women - on a ridge wearing the REI Co-op Swiftland 78 Running Tights - Womens